-Bauhaus on the Grid: Geometric Racing Art
+Bauhaus on the Grid: Geometric Racing Art for the Modern Wall

 The Geometric Bauhaus racer reduces the drama of motorsport to primary color and pure form.
 It is proof that racing art can hang comfortably in a design gallery, not just a garage.